Click on the + Follow icon above to receive updates on the Apollo Harbour Redevelopment

 Apollo Bay has a strong connection to recreation and access to the ocean, the Great Ocean Road and surrounding Otway National Park.

 The Apollo Bay Harbour Precinct’s public uses are focused around the proximity to the water and fishing operations.
-Fishing, swimming, sailing, wildlife tours, whale watching and enjoying fresh seafood are among the key activities.
+Fishing, sailing, wildlife tours, whale watching and enjoying fresh seafood are among the key activities.

 The Apollo Bay Fishermen’s Co-Op is fronted by an outdoor public space and the whale watching platform, however the public use of this area is compromised by being shared with vehicles and commercial fishing and industrial operations.